zacharee/MastodonRedirect/README.md

 ### Automatic
 You can let Fediverse Redirect automatically discover your app by filtering for a custom Intent and parsing the data as a URL.

-Note: right now, Fediverse Redirect doesn't support auto discovery, but it should be added soon.

 #### Create a discoverable target.
 In your `AndroidManifest.xml`, add the following intent filter inside the relevant Activity tag: